 Input VAT pertains to the 12% indirect taxes passed on to the Company by its supplier and contractors in the course of its business on its acquisition of goods and services under Philippine taxation laws and regulations.
 Input tax is applied against output VAT.

-In 2022 and 2021, input VAT and refundable deposits written-off amounting to P6.8 million and P1.8 million, respectively, were recognized under "Impairment loss" in the consolidated statements of comprehensive income (see Note 18).
+In 2022, input VAT and refundable deposits written-off amounting to ₱6.7 million were recognized under "Impairment loss" in the consolidated statements of comprehensive income (nil in 2023 and 2021, see Note 18).